jonchris17/kevroletin.github.io/_posts/2022-02-06-how-tty-works-sessions.md

 S+   pts/1     5031  5836  5837                   less
 ```

-Now let's return to our buggy program and use `ps` to explore the problem with
+Now let us return to our buggy program and use `ps` to explore the problem with
 job control.
 Remember that we've created a new `tty`, we've started a new `sh`
 process and we want `sh` to use newly created `tty`.
 The reason we want `sh` to
 use a newly created `tty` is because that way our tool can pretend to be an